-The profit after tax for the year ended 31 December 2018 was \$3.1 million compared with \$3.3 million in 2017.
-Revenue of \$13.5 million was received under the licence agreement with ACADIA (2017: nil) and foreign exchange gains were \$0.9 million compared with foreign exchange losses of \$0.2 million in 2017.
-These were offset by an increase of \$1.0 million in research and development costs, resulting from higher expenditure on manufacturing scale-up and non-clinical toxicity studies, and a loss of \$3.9 million compared with a gain of \$9.5 million in 2017 on the fair value of the remaining settlements from Lanstead Capital under the Sharing Agreement that was entered into as part of the capital raising in July 2017.
+The loss after tax for 2019 was \$10.8 million compared with profit after tax of \$3.1 million in 2018, mainly due to revenue of \$13.5 million received in 2018 under the licence agreement with ACADIA.
+In addition, foreign exchange gains decreased by \$0.8 million and research and development costs increased by \$3.8 million, resulting from higher expenditure on manufacturing scale-up and non-clinical toxicity studies.
+These were offset by a decrease in the loss of \$0.3 million (2018: \$3.9 million) on the fair value of the remaining settlements from Lanstead Capital under the Sharing Agreement that was entered into as part of the capital raising in July 2017.
 Prudent control of expenditure continues to be an important principle in the Group's operations and financing.